wp-plugins/oik-css/readme.txt

 == Upgrade Notice ==
 = 0.5 =
-Now dependent upon oik v2.1.
-Tested with WordPress 3.9-beta3
+Now dependent upon oik v2.1 or higher.
+Tested with WordPress 3.9

 = 0.4 =
 Tested with WordPress 3.8